 It is your choice.
 You may specialize in up to three areas, or create your own path of study geared to your specific interests and goals.

 The specialization tabs on the left demonstrate which courses count towards each specialization.
+A course can only be counted once towards a specialization.
+For example, if Investment Banking is counted towards a Corporate Finance specialization, it cannot also be counted towards a Banking specialization.
 To see which of the courses are currently being offered, please visit the Records and Registration website.

 Note that students taking classes exclusively on weekends may specialize in Finance and Management only.